learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 Clearly, this data should be stored as a numeric type, not a categorical type.

 ### 5 a) Reformat the Population Column as an Integer
 As stands, not all values will be able to be reformated as integers.
-Most of the cells in the the `Population` column contain integer values, but the entire column is currently encoded in string format because some cells contain the string `"Not Applicable"`.
+Most of the cells in the `Population` column contain integer values, but the entire column is currently encoded in string format because some cells contain the string `"Not Applicable"`.

-We need to remove these rows before we can cast the Population column to an Integer data type.
+We need to remove these rows before we can cast the Population column to an integer data type.

 In the cell below: